 Student Support Services offers a variety of workshops:

 - Taking Control of Your Time

 - Conquering Test Anxiety

 Workshops are planned according to expressed student needs and will vary from semester to semester.

 As a participant you will have opportunities to interact with other SSS students and attend performances or activities that will enrich your college experience.
 Past experiences have included the National Civil Rights Museum, Fowler Center Productions, Broadway Productions at the Orpheum Theatre, ASU Theatre Productions, and Spring Break trips to New Orleans & St. Louis.

 Reference Material and Equipment Checkout

-SSS participants may checkout laptop computers, reference books, educational videos, digital recorders, calculators.
+SSS participants may checkout laptop computers, reference books, ipads, digital recorders, calculators.